|Minimum ATAR||70 This figure refers to the ATAR level below which an application will not be considered. This is not a guarantee of admission.|

-|Study mode||On-campus, off-campus and mixed on- and off-campus|
+|Study mode||Mixed on- and off-campus|

 |Duration||3 years full-time|

-Entry requirements for Australian and New Zealand students
+Admission criteria for Australian and New Zealand students

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.

 Written English and either MC Verbal or Quantitative

 Please see our correlation comparability for previous TEE subjects, WACE courses and WACE ATAR courses.

 Details of the types of ‘bonus points’ commonly available to applicants can be found on our StepUp to Curtin page.

 ATAR and selection rank profile for those offered places wholly or partly on the basis of ATAR in the most recent intake period